AnupamChaks0101/Campus-Placement-Prediction/README.md

 Few point :-
 1) Dataset collected from Kaggle
 2) Our model may not achieve the best accuracy(fiddling with the various parameters may enhance it)
-3) This project was made a part of our Summer Training on "Machine Learning with Python"
+3) This project was made as a part of our Summer Training on "Machine Learning with Python"

 Team Members:-
 1) Anurag Ganguly